GiuntaJC/Portfolio/README.md

 * HTML
 * CSS
 * Visual Studio Code
+* Google fonts

 # Legal
+Deco typeface used for header is "Limelight' designed by Sorkin Type, hosted on Google fonts and is licensed under SIL Open Font License

+---

 Copyright 2020 Joseph C Giunta

 This software is licensed under the MIT license.